History of the Metropolitan Council

 50 years of partnerships give our region a competitive advantage

-The Metropolitan Council has been serving the region for 50 years.
-The Council is recognized nationally for its unique role, and its award-winning services.
-Here's how the Council came to be, and how it has evolved over time.
+The Metropolitan Council has been serving the region for more than 50 years.
+We are recognized nationally for our unique role and award-winning services.
+Here's how the Met Council came to be, and how it has evolved over time.

 Major regional problems